Electric Vehicle Fleet and Charging Infrastructure Planning: Achieving Optimal Performance

 \subsubsection{Transition Probabilities}

 The evolution of $\XC_{j}(t)$ and $\XB_{j}(t)$ depends on how the policy assigns vehicles with different SoC levels to trip requests.
 This assignment, in turn, depends on the SoC distribution of the fleet.
 For example, if vehicles that can serve only a small number of trip requests form a larger portion of the fleet, the policy will likely choose one of them to serve a trip request.
-To determine this, consider that trip requests arrive at uniformly random locations.
-As a result, the $d$ closest vehicles can be treated as if they were randomly selected, and their SoC can be considered uniformly random as well.
-In other words, when selecting the $d$ closest vehicles, we are essentially sampling $d$ SoCs from the vehicle pool without replacement.
-Mathematically, define the event
+To determine the assignment, we consider an approximation (validated by our numerical simulations in \Cref{sec: simulations}) that ignores the temporal correlations between consecutive trip requests: we treat the $d$ closest vehicles as if they were randomly sampled.
+Hence, their SoCs are as if they were randomly sampled without replacement from the pool of vehicles.
+Define the event